-For full details of HPC events, and to keep up-to-date with the events schedule, please visit the 'Events' section of the HPC website at www.hpc-uk.org.
-Alternatively, you can sign-up to receive HPC In Focus, our electronic newsletter, by emailing newsletter@hpc-uk.org
+For full details of HPC events, and to keep up-to-date with the events schedule, please visit the 'Events' section of the HPC website at: www.hpc-uk.org.
+Alternatively, you can sign up to In Focus, our electronic newsletter, by emailing newsletter@hpc-uk.org

-If you would like to make a general enquiry about HPC events, please email events@hpc-uk.org or call us on 020 7840 9797.
+If you would like to make a general enguiry about HPC events, please email: events@hpc-uk.org or telephone 020 7840 9797.